OptiVorbis/OptiVorbis/README.md

 Currently, OptiVorbis optimizes Ogg Vorbis streams in the following ways, leveraging the great flexibility provided by the Vorbis I specification.
 Some of these require doing two passes over the entire Vorbis stream:

-- It records the usage frequencies of the symbols defined for every codebook, then calculates a mathematically optimal codeword assignment for them, minimizing the expected per-symbol bit cost, using the Huffman algorithm described in [this paper](https://dl.acm.org/doi/10.1145/3342555).
+- It determines the usage frequency of the symbols defined for each codebook and computes a mathematically optimal codeword assignment for them, minimizing the expected bit cost per symbol by using the Huffman algorithm described in [this paper](https://dl.acm.org/doi/10.1145/3342555).
-- It encapsulates Vorbis packets as tightly as possible into Ogg pages.
-Usual encoders extralimit themselves to support network live-streaming scenarios better, but these are not a concern on files.
+- It encapsulates Vorbis packets into Ogg pages as tightly as possible.
+Conventional encoders better support network live-streaming scenarios by stuffing fewer packets per page, but this is not an issue with files.
-- It removes any padding at the end of Vorbis packets and after Ogg pages.
-This can be useful because the reference encoder may pad audio packets with extra bytes when there is extreme pressure to meet a minimum bitrate and its bitrate management engine is used.
+- It removes all padding at the end of Vorbis packets and after Ogg pages: the reference encoder may pad audio packets with extra bytes when under extreme pressure to meet a minimum bitrate and using its bitrate management engine.
-- It strips out non-Vorbis logical bitstreams, such as Ogg Skeleton metadata.
-- Depending on the selected options, it may empty the vendor string and user comments in the Vorbis comment header.
+- It strips out non-Vorbis logical bitstreams, such as Ogg skeleton metadata.
+Depending on the options selected, it may strip the vendor string and user comments in the Vorbis comment header.
-- It drops to-be-discarded (i.e., zero-sized) audio packets.
+- It drops audio packets that should be discarded (i.e., zero-sized).

 # 📥 Installation